richPurba/richPurba.github.io/_posts/2020-09-05-method-reference-and-lambda-in-java.markdown

 If you find this so abstract to understand, i will give you some key takeaways.
 You want to have an abstraction of operation/application from Types.
 First, you want to know whether to use *Static methods* or *instance methods* (constructor in this case is also instance method).
 ### Which one is to use?
 First check the parameter(s) of that method and the return type.
-And see if you *need* operation on that Type.
+And see if you *need* operation on that parameter's Type.
 If you need operation on *any* Type, doesn't matter which object, then you should use the `Type::methodName` pattern.
 For example, while `thisIsAString::isEmpty` doesn't work on an instance of `thisIsAString`, code `String::isEmpty` works on arbitrary object, especially if you want to declare it to a reference `Consumer<String>`.
 The former is trying to make a lambda operation based on specific instance or reference of a Type that is really not type free, but bound to a variable.
 Whereas `String::isEmpty` is not bound to any type or instance. <br/>
 If you take `thisIsAString` and do this `Predicate<String> prdct = thisIsAString::startsWith` do you think this compiles? <br/>
 This compiles because `startsWith` expects an *operation* of the parameter object `String`.
 There is an expectation to implement this method such that when `prdct` is used, it expects that implementation to be *concrete*:
 > `String a = "a"; prdct.test(a); // depends how you declare thisIsAString` <br/>

-which reads *my operation is to be that `startsWith` from an object `thisIsAString` and impose that rule on object `a`* But what about `Consumer<String> cnsm = String::equals` ?
+which reads *my operation is to be that `startsWith` an object `thisIsAString` and impose that rule on object `a`* But what about `Consumer<String> cnsm = String::equals` ?
 This doesn't compile?
 It turns out, again, the abstraction of the operation doesn't work.
 Here is the lambda operation: `(a,b) -> a.equals(b)` What's wrong?
-Because there are two Types by `Consumer` has a parameterized Type `<U>`.
-Thus it is correct if we use `BiConsumer`.
+Because there are two Types needed to accomplish this lambda operation and `Consumer` has a parameterized Type `<U>`.
+Thus it is correct if we use `BiConsumer` which is parameterized with `T` and `U`.

 ### Church's Formal Definition
 Church's idea is pretty good and fundamenal to today's programming practices.
 The abstraction is quite hard but i can write in much simpler words: